Formed in 1989 by David Parland and Joakim Sterner, Necrophobic was

 more sinister with each passing year.

-"Dreams Shall Flesh" begins with a melody that seems to crawl into your flesh and twist
+"Dreams Shall Flesh" begins with a melody that seems to crawl into your flesh and

-essence of pure darkness; of eternal night.
+embody the essence of pure darkness; of eternal night.
 You are slowly prepared for what is to come, as the album progresses.

-Next is "Act of Rebellion", which continues with the trademark Necrophobic sound as
+Next is "Act of Rebellion", which continues with the trademark Necrophobic sound

-established over the course of the past decade.
+as established over the course of the past decade.
 This begins as another fast-paced song, with brief nocturnal melodies weaving

 in and out.
 Things slow down as a haunting lead melody is introduced and this drags you closer to the gates of utter horror.